 Applying a basic two-part epoxy resin coating to your warehouse floor will make it easier to clean and substantially more resistant to forklifts, light-duty chemicals, fuel and lubricants.
 These coatings are now water-based (solvent free) making them safer to apply and non-tainting without compromising drying times and long-term durability.
 Products include Pumacoat WD and Resuseal WB

 High build resin coatings are an ideal floor finish for warehouses.
 On the surface, they might look like any other warehouse floor paint, but as the 'high build' description suggests it is much thicker than a standard paint or coating.
 They are more resistant to abrasion, more durable and have good resistance to chemicals such as petrol, diesel and oil.
 They provide a non-dusting, tough, hard-wearing protective floor finish and are still easy to clean and maintain.
 While more basic floor finishes might initially be cheaper, the performance of high-build coatings is longer-lasting making them a highly cost-effective warehouse floor finish if maintenance costs are also factored in.
 They can resist light to heavy duty trafficking depending upon the specific product and thickness applied.
 Application is safe, they are solvent-free, low odour and non-tainting.
 Resucoat HB is an extremely hardwearing heavy duty high build coating with excellent abrasion resistance.
 It can be applied to concrete, traditional sand/cement screeds and certain types of asphalt, and gives an excellent high gloss finish with good colour stability.
 It comes in a good range of standard colours, see colour chart, which can be used for demarcation of pedestrian routes, safe zones, crossing points etc. (also see line marking below).
 It can be manufactured to other colours, e.g. to suit branding, on request.
 Pumashield is ideal for warehouse floors and other areas subject to pedestrian and medium duty vehicular traffic.
 Pumatect is suitable for regular foot traffic, light duty forklift truck traffic and occasional hard plastic wheeled trolleys.
 Standard colours for both Pumatect and Pumashield can be seen on colour chart, other colours can be manufactured on request.
+For excellent durability and very fast drying / rapid curing high build floor coatings Elladur SF is the best choice.
+Solvent free, low odour and low VOC Elladur dries rapidly limiting downtime of operations.
+Ideal if you only have a small window of time to carry out maintenance works.

 The slip-resistance of all products listed above can be increased by incorporating an aggregate.
 There are different types of aggregate, different grades and different ways of incorporating it.
 Different types of aggregate have different material characteristics such as appearance and compressive strength.
 The compressive strength requirements for the aggregate will be determined by the type, frequency and weight of traffic over the surface being coated - the heavier the traffic the greater compressive strength required.
 Most aggregates come in a fine or coarse grade, which is generally a description of particle size, with coarser grades giving greater slip-resistance.
 In general, the more frequently a surface might be wet (from spillages, cleaning, weather etc.) the greater the slip-resistance required.
 However, the coarser grade aggregates make the floor harder to clean, especially the more densely they are laid, so it is important to strike a balance.
 When incorporating an aggregate, it might be broadcast over the topcoat whilst it is still wet, back-rolled, incorporated at mixing stage, or encapsulated in between coats.
 The best method will depend upon the specific floor coating product, weight/type/frequency of traffic, and slip-resistance requirements.
 We can help advise you of the most suitable aggregate for your project and the best method of application.